 You can try Link My Books for free here.

-Knowing which reports to use and where to find them is just the beginning.
-Picking them apart and putting all your sales, refunds and fees figures together correctly is the hard part.
+When it comes to eBay bookkeeping, knowing which eBay reports to use and where to find them is just the beginning.
+Picking them apart and correctly putting all your sales, refunds and fees figures together is the hard part.